yanzhenjie/Album/README.md

-public float getLatitude(); // The latitude of the file, may be zero. public float getLongitude(); // The longitude of the file, may be zero. public long getSize(); // File size in bytes.
+public float getLatitude(); // The latitude of the file, may be zero. public float getLongitude(); // The longitude of the file, may be zero. public long getSize(); // File size in bytes. public String getThumbPath(); // A picture no more than 200kb.

-// The thumb of image, Returns the path of file when taking pictures in the album. public String getThumbPath();
 ```

 ### Video